manjaro-libhybris/manjaro-arm-tools/README.md

 This script will just clone or update the current profile list in `/usr/share/manjaro-arm-tools/profiles/`.
 So nothing fancy.

-This would enable users to clone the profiles repository, make any changes they would like to their images and then build them localy.
+This would enable users to clone the profiles repository, make any changes they would like to their images and then build them locally.
 So if you made changes to the profiles yourself, don't run `getarmprofiles` and you will still have your edits.

 But if you messed up your profiles somehow, you can start with the repo ones with: